In de Ghetto: J Balvin & Skrillex version

 The song was heavily sampled in 2021 by the Colombian singer J Balvin and the American record producer Skrillex in an amended title "In da Getto".
-The song includes added rap lyrics.
-The song has charted in a great number of countries including number 1 in Colombia, number 2 in both US Billboard Dance/Electronic Songs and US Billboard Latin Airplay charts and number 7 in US Hot Latin Songs chart.
-It has also charted in France, Italy and Spain amongst others.
+It includes added rap lyrics.
+The song charted in a great number of countries including number one in Colombia, number two on both the US Billboard Dance/Electronic Songs and US Billboard Latin Airplay charts and number seven on the US Hot Latin Songs chart.
+It also charted in France, Italy and Spain amongst others.